Herve-2476/variable-data_for_Scribus/README.md

 In the `quantity` field, enter `16`.

 Drag and drop the 16 Pdf files from the directory `./examples/hello_world_2/pdf_created` in the `Upload object files` area.
+After that the counter is `16/500`.

 Add a Pdf object with the button `Add object`.